lukas8219/pokebattle-pokedex/README.md

 - Annotation-based Bean Validation
 - Flyway Migrations
 - Hibernate/JPA
-- In Memory Database with H2 for faster queries.
+- In Memory Database with H2 for faster responses.
 - Python Scripts to fetch PokeApi data
 - Google JIB for containerization and Github Actions